The Person Centred Association

 All members may attend the Annual General Meeting (AGM), which is the main forum for shaping the Association, may put forward and vote on Resolutions and engage in discussion about the future of tPCA.
 At the AGM, members can also stand as Trustees and vote for those who have put themselves forward to work on behalf of us all.
 The Association has nine trustees, with the option of co-opting three more trustees with special expertise.

-Members who wish to contribute to the work of the Association without the responsibility of becoming a Trustee can join one of our Working Groups or Special Interest Groups - or form a Group if they see an area of work that the Association needs to focus more upon.
+Members who wish to contribute to the work of the Association without the responsibility of becoming a Trustee can join one of our Communities of Practice (Special Interest Groups) - or form a Group if they see an area of work that the Association needs to focus more upon.